The Silver Table | Finn Juhl | 1948

 An Impressive and Extravagant Dining Table

 This oval dining or conference table can be extended with two extra leaves, while the frame stays in the same position.
-The table was originally crafted by cabinetmaker Niels Vodder in Brazilian rosewood to be displayed at the Copenhagen Cabinetmakers’ Guild Exhibition in 1948.
-It was subsequently made in two different wooden materials with a darker top and lighter frame.
+The table was originally crafted by cabinetmaker Niels Vodder in Brazilian rosewood for display at the Copenhagen Cabinetmakers’ Guild Exhibition in 1948.
+It was subsequently made in two different wood types with a darker top and lighter frame.

 The Delicate Details

 The tabletop has been finished with 30 sterling silver inlays (42 when the table is extended to its full length) that have inspired its nickname, the Judas Table.
-The table is classic and extravagant because of its fine details such as its silver inlays that are strewn across the tabletop like a blanket of stars.
+The table is classic and extravagant due to its fine details such as its silver inlays that are strewn across the tabletop like a blanket of stars.